PanwMeloniku/IAPerceptionSimulator/README.md

 * Item class will be created.
 It will have properties of object characteristics and avaible interaction options
 * Equipment class will be created.
 It will allow AI to store Items.
 * AI will be able to detect nearby items and make simple interactions with them (like add to equipment)

+* If you only need plugin for your project them you can download it [here](https://github.com/PanwMeloniku/Dynamically-Modified-AIPerception).